Skip to content

 Who Should Use ml-intern?

-• 1AI Engineers: For automating machine learning post-training workflows, reducing manual effort in model iteration and deployment.
+• 1**AI Engineers**: For automating machine learning post-training workflows, including fine-tuning, debugging, and deployment of models.

-• 3Data Scientists: For creating, fixing, and exploring datasets, ensuring data quality and suitability for training.
+• 3**Data Scientists**: For creating, fixing, and exploring datasets, running and debugging training jobs, and iterating on models to improve performance.

-• 5Individuals interested in autonomous ML workflows: For exploring and implementing advanced AI agent capabilities that mimic human ML engineering processes.
+• 5**Individuals interested in autonomous ML workflows**: For exploring and implementing advanced AI agent capabilities in machine learning engineering.

 pricing